 - He left Purdue as the career leader in rushing yards, rushing touchdowns, total touchdowns, all-purpose yards and 100-yard rushing games.
 In 43 contests, Alstott rushed for 3,635 yards and 39 touchdowns.
 He also caught 93 passes for 1,075 yards and three touchdowns, making him the only player in school history to have more than 2,500 rushing yards and 1,000 receiving yards.

-- He holds the school record for rushing yards in a season (1,436 in 1995) and shares the mark for rushing touchdowns in a season (14 in 1994).
+- He holds the school record for rushing yards in a season (1,436 in 1995) and ranks tied for second for rushing touchdowns in a season (14 in 1994).
 Alstott scored four rushing touchdowns in a game on three occasions.

 - He was voted the Purdue Male Athlete of the Year for the 1995-96 school year.